Lost (T)apes

-Lost (T)apes is a compilation album by Guano Apes of previously unreleased demos, originally recorded in 1994 and 1995.

-Half the demos were later re-recorded for all three Guano Apes albums, whilst 6 were left completely unreleased until this album.
+Lost (T)apes is a compilation album by German rock band Guano Apes featuring previously unreleased demos, originally recorded in 1994 and 1995.
+Half the demos were later re-recorded for all three Guano Apes albums, while six were left completely unreleased until this album.

-A deluxe edition, titled The Best & The Lost (T)apes also exists.
-Disc One is simply the standard edition of the Planet of the Apes compilation, and Disc Two is the Lost (T)apes album.
+A deluxe edition, titled The Best & The Lost (T)apes, also exists.
+Disc one is simply the standard edition of the Planet of the Apes compilation, and disc two is the Lost (T)apes album.